P.M.B & S.C. Limited (trading as Cardiff Bay Yacht Club)

 2.11.8 The application together with any other relevant information shall be presented to the Council of Management at the next meeting by the Membership Secretary.
 A ballot shall be taken and the applicant shall be admitted if a simple majority of the Council of Management present at that meeting are in favour.

-2.11.9 The Membership Secretary would then advise the applicant of the result of their application and, if successful, would send the relevant literature to the successful applicant.
+2.11.9 The Membership Secretary shall then advise the applicant of the result of their application and, if successful, shall send the relevant literature to the successful applicant.

 2.11.10 When subscriptions have been paid, but not before, the applicant will be deemed to be a Member of the Company.

-3.1 Members may introduce guests to the Club, subject to such restrictions and regulations as the Council of Management may make.
-Guests shall not pay for any meal or other refreshment in the Club and the Member introducing them shall be responsible for their conduct and any liabilities incurred by them or on their behalf.
+3.1 Members may introduce guests to the Club, subject to such restrictions and regulations as the Council of Management may make from time to time.
+The Member introducing them shall be responsible for their conduct and any liabilities incurred by them or on their behalf.
 The guest must be signed in to the Club by the Member introducing them in the visitors’ book provided on all occasions.
 Members and guests shall only be permitted to smoke in such areas as have been designated by the Council of Management from time to time.
 Members who bring regular guests to the Club should encourage their guests to become Members.

 3.2 DRESS ETIQUETTE: